ncdisrup-ai/ClassifyMotionsWorms/README.md

 ##  🚀 Quick Install

 jupiter notebook (.ipynb) file in model dir

 ## 📖 Documentation

 Please see the description in .ipynb about this project.

 ##  🚀 Results

-1) Can we classify the type of worm using the information provided by the eigenworm series?
-(Objective 1) The best classification model obtained was the **SupportVectorClassifier(C=10,gamma='auto')** with a **StandarScaler()** scaler with a `Precison Score` of 0.5854, `Recall Score` of 0.7500, `F1-Score` of 0.6575 and a `MCC Score` of 0.3602.
+(Objective 1) Can we classify the type of worm using the information provided by the eigenworm series?

+The best classification model obtained was the **SupportVectorClassifier(C=10,gamma='auto')** with a **StandarScaler()** scaler with a `Precison Score` of 0.5854, `Recall Score` of 0.7500, `F1-Score` of 0.6575 and a `MCC Score` of 0.3602.
 The Support Vector Machine classifier model got the best result (SVC), with the hyperparameter C = 10 and gama  = 'auto. **The gamma parameter controls the width of the Gaussian Kernel** it determines the scale of what it means for points to be close together.
 The **C parameter** is a regularization parameter similar to the linear models, it limits the importance of each point, so a low **C** can avoid the overfitting of the model.
 This makes sense in being the best classification model combined with the Scaler **StandardScaler()**, as we found in the EDA the dataset has outliers and the  StandarScaler manage to handle outliers.